danzek/BupSummary/README.md

 # Usage

-1. Place all BUP files in directories where each BUP file's *direct* parent folder is the hostname from whence the BUP file was extracted.
+1. Place all BUP files in directories where each BUP file's *direct* parent folder is the hostname of the machine from whence the BUP file was extracted.
 2. Navigate to the folder *one level above* the folder(s) named after each hostname containing the BUP files.
 3. Run BupSummary and specify the output file/path.
 Example:

        python bupsummary.py -o output.csv

+Example directory structure:

+    Quarantine <-- run bupsummary.py from this directory
+      |
+      +--- Machine1
+             |
+             +--- 41f6e7ebce.bup
+             +--- 56fcf12345.bup
+      +--- Machine2
+             |
+             +--- f5c4abcd12.bup
+             +--- deadbeef01.bup

 ## Sample Output